South Park: Tenorman's Revenge

 South Park: Tenorman's Revenge is a platform video game based on the American animated television series South Park.
 Developed by Canadian studio Other Ocean Interactive, in collaboration with South Park Digital Studios and Xbox Live Productions, and published by Microsoft Studios, Tenorman's Revenge was released on March 30, 2012, on the Xbox Live Arcade service for the Xbox 360 video game console.
-In the game, players can control the four main characters of the show, Stan, Kyle, Cartman and Kenny, and the goal is to battle minor character Scott Tenorman and his army of gingers, as the kids travel through time.
+In the game, players can control the four main characters of the show, Stan, Kyle, Cartman and Kenny, and the goal is to battle Scott Tenorman and his army of gingers, as the kids travel through time.